What is dry eye syndrome?

 - Contact lens wear or eye surgery (LASIK)

-All of our ophthalmologists are able to detect dry eye during your exam and develop personalized treatment plans based on your symptoms.
+All of the ophthalmologists at Montgomery Eye Center in Naples, FL, are able to detect dry eye during your exam and develop personalized treatment plans based on your symptoms.